In the beginning

-The School’s early beginnings were on a small scale.
+The school’s early beginnings were on a small scale.
 In 1970 the first class of 30 students – selected from hundreds of applicants – started their studies.
-From the very start, the School held a policy of international orientation.
-In 1972 it moved to Delft and was remodelled into the newly established Interuniversitaire Interfaculteit Bedrijfskunde / Graduate School of Management Delft of the Interuniversity Institute for Business Administration (Interuniversitair Instituut Bedrijfskunde, IIB).
-In November of the same year, the first cohort graduated with the new academic degree Doctorandus in de Bedrijfskunde (Drs.) – and the alumni association was formally established the same day: the Alumni Association VIB, the Vereniging van afgestudeerden van de Interfaculteit Bedrijfskunde.
+From the very start, the school held a policy of international orientation.
+In 1972 it moved to Delft and was remodelled into the newly established Interuniversitaire Interfaculteit Bedrijfskunde/Graduate School of Management Delft of the Interuniversity Institute for Business Administration (Interuniversitair Instituut Bedrijfskunde, IIB).
+In November of the same year, the first cohort, or class, graduated with the new academic degree Doctorandus in de Bedrijfskunde (Drs.).
+The alumni association was formally established the same day: Vereniging van afgestudeerden van de Interfaculteit Bedrijfskunde (VIB).

 RSM’s more recent history in the 1980s and 1990s saw a decade of changes and expansion, and the development of the RSM that we might recognise today.
 After 12 years in Delft, the school moved to Rotterdam in 1984 and became part of Erasmus University.
 Because of a change in the Dutch higher education system, new degree programmes were started, first in 1984 with the four-year Doctorandus programme in Business Administration (Bedrijfswetenschappen), then in 1985 the International MBA Programme began, and in 1986 the PhD in Management Programme.